boldthemes/wp-juggler-server/README.md

 # WP Juggler Server #

 Welcome to WP Juggler repo on GitHub.
-Here you can find all of the plugins related to WP Juggler project.
+WP Juggler is your go-to tool for efficiently managing multiple WordPress sites.

+With WP Juggler, streamline your workflow, keep everything updated, and save valuable time each week.
+Simplify your site management and focus more on your projects.